rene-richter/moderncpp/docs/23_bremen_musicians.md

 ```

 * Stack behaviour is now controlled by its methods.
-* A responsible programmer would make sure the stack is
+* A responsible programmer would also make sure the stack is
   * not full when pushing, and
   * not empty when popping.